info-beamer/package-reception/README.md

 You can use the included *example-footer.png* and *example-header.png* can be used to test.

+If you want to play audio for video files, select the *audio* checkbox.

 ## Adding Pages

 Now it is time to add your content.
 You can add as many pages as you want.